British Museum Guided Tours, LONDON

 What to expect

-• A 90-minute guided museum tour exploring the surprising history of cats in the ancient world
+• A 90-minute guided museum tour exploring the lives and legacies of Rome’s emperors

 • Small group tour (max 6 people)